chriskonnertz/Jobs/README.md

 ## Status

-Status of this repository: **Maintained**.
-Create an issue and you will get a response, usually within 48 hours.
+Status of this repository: **Deprecated**.
+Issues will be fixed but no new feature implemented.